Tourism in West Bengal: Pilgrimages

-Only one Maha Shaktipeethas, known as Pradyumna, existed.
+Only one Maha Shakta pitha, known as Pradyumna, existed.
 This temple is currently non-existent.
 Only ruins are found in these places.
-Instead, Sringeri in Karnataka is believed to be the Shakti Peeth of this aspect of the Goddess.
+Instead, Sringeri in Karnataka is believed to be the Shakta pitha of this aspect of the Goddess.

-Other than the shaktipeethas many other famous temples also exist.
+Other than the Shakta pithas many other famous temples also exist.
 They are the famous Belur Math, Mayapur ISKCON Temple, Hangseshwari Temple, Tarakeshwar Temple, Thakurnagar Thakur Ari Temple, Baranagar Math and Dakshineswar Kali Temple.